-Our Platform of Novel Synaptic Regenerative Investigational Therapies Designed to Restore Function
+A Platform of Novel Synaptic Regenerative Investigational Therapies Designed to Restore Neuronal Function

 Spinogenix is pioneering a new way to treat conditions characterized by the loss or dysfunction of the fundamental building blocks in the brain called synapses, specifically, the connections between neurons allowing us to think, plan, remember, see, and control motor functions.
-Our platform of novel small molecules has the remarkable properties of being able to restore brain synapses with the potential to reverse declines in cognitive and motor function that could potentially benefit people with ALS, Alzheimer’s Disease, schizophrenia, FXS, movement disorders, and other diseases.
+Our novel small molecules have the ability to restore neuronal synapses, with the potential to reverse cognitive and motor function decline – either as standalone treatments or in combination with existing approved therapies.

 What Are Brain Synapses and Why Are They Important?